Prag8855/aab/content/guides/getting-married-in-germany.md

 ## How hard is it?

-**It's a bureaucratic nightmare.** It takes 8 to 10 months and it costs hundreds of euros.[^3] People often [get married in Denmark](#get-married-in-denmark) because it's cheaper, faster and easier.
+**It's a bureaucratic nightmare.** It takes 2 to 10 months, and it costs hundreds of euros.[^3] People often [get married in Denmark](#get-married-in-denmark) because it's cheaper, faster and easier.

 You must prepare a lot of original documents.
 If you are an immigrant, you need a lot of documents from your home country.
-They must be certified by both countries, then translated by a certified translator.
+They must be certified by both countries, then translated by a [certified translator](/glossary/beglaubigte%20Übersetzung).
 It's expensive.

 ## How much does it cost?